Trustee Timothy “Tim” Jemal currently serves as President of the Board of Trustees. He was elected to serve on the board through 2024.

 “As a teacher and parent, I care about quality education.
 Now more than ever, taxpayer money needs to be spent in the classroom helping students reach their potential: preparing academic students for success at the university level, assisting vocational and professional students in the job market, and serving the needs of our community's life-long learners.
 We must provide skills for success in the high-tech 21st Century,” said Trustee Prendergast.

-Mr. Prendergast lives in Tustin with his wife, Christy, and their two daughters.
+T.J.
+Prendergast III lives in Tustin with his wife, Christy, and their two daughters.
 He can be contacted at: email@example.com

-In May 2022, Irvine Valley College student Rachel Abalos was sworn-in by Board President Marcia Milchiker to serve as the 2022-2023 Student Trustee.
-Abalos will represent students from both Irvine Valley College and Saddleback College as student trustee and plans to bring awareness to student focused issues.
+During the regularly scheduled Board meeting held on May 22, 2023, Saddleback College student Katelyn Hidde was sworn-in by Board President Timothy Jemal to serve as the 2023-2024 Student Trustee.
+Katelyn will represent students from both Irvine Valley College and Saddleback College as student trustee and plans to bring awareness to student-focused issues.